anisul-Islam/css-documentation/README.md

 ### 1.1 Introduction to CSS

-- Understand what CSS (Cascading Style Sheets) is and its role in web development.
-- Learn how CSS works alongside HTML to style and format web pages.

-#### What is CSS & Why CSS?

 - CSS stands for Cascading Style Sheets
 - It is used to style **html elements**
 - Initial release on December 17, 1996